parkerdixon/parkerdixon.github.io/_posts/2018-6-5-Flask-Deployment.md

 If you followed these instructions as above, you should have an app up and running, but please feel free to contact me if you've had any issues, and I am happy to help you troubleshoot.

-Thank you for reading, and check out [the app](http://startupsv3-env.pft3wgfwbq.us-east-2.elasticbeanstalk.com/) I deployed while writing this tutorial!
+Thank you for reading, and check out [the app](http://startupsv3-env.pft3wgfwbq.us-east-2.elasticbeanstalk.com/) (the one I talk about in my last post) I deployed while writing this tutorial!